 San Diego is a great place to do some road biking pretty much any time of the year.
 The temperatures are fairly moderate, there are a number of bike paths and designated bike lanes, and I find the drivers in San Diego fairly accommodating for cyclists.
 The best cycling is in the Mission Bay, La Jolla and northern coast areas like Torrey Pines, Del Mar, and inland to places like Rancho Santa Fe and Poway.
 In order to best access these areas I would suggest staying in the Mission Beach, La Jolla area.
 I would not stay downtown as the routes which connect downtown to these northern areas are not the best for cycling.
 The are numerous houses and apartments for rent in the Mission Beach / Mission Bay area, and there are a lot of hotels in the La Jolla area.
-Below you’ll find my favourite routes in the San Diego area.
+Below you’ll find my five favourite routes in the San Diego area.
 I like the challenge of some climbing and most of these routes involve a fair amount of climbing.
-I have these Routes saved in Strava, so if you are a Strava member and actually want the Route file just let me know (via a comment below) and I can send it along.
+If you are looking for an easier, flatter route, check out Route #4 which is a loop around Mission Bay and Fiesta Island, or Route #5 to Point Loma.
+I have these San Diego Routes saved in Strava, so if you are a Strava member and actually want the Route file just let me know (via a comment below) and I can send it along.

 For all of my routes I am going to assume a start in the Mission Beach, Mission Bay area.
 If you are staying north in La Jolla you can take La Jolla Blvd and Mission Blvd south to around Garnet or Grand and then east over to join up at Soledad Mountain Road.
 I am going to provide a little more detail on this route as this is the basic starting route for many of the other rides described below.

 Start on the Mission Bay multi purpose path.
 Head east on the path around the point and then through Crown Point Park.